swizzin/swizzin/README.md

 #### You wanna be a swizzie?

 Of course you do!
-You can help by testing untested stuff and reporting bugs to me at irc.swizzin.ltd #swizzin-dev
+You can help by testing untested stuff and reporting bugs to me by opening an issue here on github or by joining us on irc.swizzin.ltd #swizzin-dev

 ### Quick Start: